microsoft/Thoth/README.md

 See [Deployment Instructions here](./infra/README.md).

+### Process documents into the Search Service with Blob trigger

+- In Azure: navigate to the deployed storage account.
+- Browse into the `Data storage/Containers` blade and into the `content` container.
+- Click `Upload` and add documents to be processed.
+- Confirm successful indexing:
+   - A new `corpus` container will be created in the storage account for processed documents.
+   - A new `gptkbindex` index will be created in the AI Search Service.
+Open and search in the index to confirm content is properly searchable.

+> [!NOTE]<br>
+> It may take several minutes to see processed documents in the index

+### Process documents in bulk with console app
+TODO

 ### Run the deployed app

 - In Azure: navigate to the Azure App Service deployed by `azd`.
 The URL is printed out when `azd` completes (as "Endpoint"), or you can find it in the Azure portal.